 The module has been designed to be delivered in the National Blood Centre at the Irish Blood Transfusion Service over a period of 5 days in of two distinct study blocks.
 This approach aims to facilitate work- life balance of students’ and delivery by subject area specialists working in haemovigilance and blood transfusion practice.
 All teaching will be carried out by medical consultants, medical scientists and nurses educated to at least MSc level.

-E-Learning News: Relaunch of Laboratory Module.
+E-Learning News: Laboratory Module.

 Transfusion Laboratory - Safe Practice, a revised version of Module 1 Safe Transfusion Practice for Laboratories, has been launched on LearnPro NHS.